TTtianTT/ECPE-Group-Repo/README.md

 ## Detailed Work

 ### Data Mining and Data Preprocessing
+  The sample data mining work is available in dev-JunfengRan branch.

   We need to do research on the connectives first.
 While dealing with these datasets, we follow the following style of statistics.
-We should consider the following three structure types (arg1, conn, arg2), (conn, arg1, arg2), (conn1, arg1, conn2, arg2).
-We note them simply as type 1, 2 and 3 (caution: we consider an type-3 instance as type-1 and type-2 simultaneously).
+We should consider the following four structure types (arg1, arg2), (arg1, conn, arg2), (conn, arg1, arg2), (conn1, arg1, conn2, arg2).
+We note them simply as type 0, 1, 2 and 3 (caution: we do not consider an type-3 instance as type-1 and type-2 simultaneously).
+In general, we can rewrite the sections to make emo clause and cau clause as arg1 and arg2 for ECPE dataset and leave the original sequence for other datasets.

   ![image](https://github.com/JunfengRan/ECPE-Group-Repo/blob/main/PDTB.png)
   ![image](https://github.com/JunfengRan/ECPE-Group-Repo/blob/main/PDTB-lv2.png)